 Note: Student Teacher is NOT a teaching qualification.
-Candidates should have knowledge of Amateur Medal Tests.
+Candidates should have knowledge of Amateur Medal Tests

-Duration of examination: 75 minutes
+Duration of examination: 60 minutes

 Candidates must be 16 years of age or over.
 Successful candidates are permitted to attend courses on payment of an admission fee but are not eligible to take part in amateur medallist competitions or amateur medal tests except in the role of 'partner'.
+Student Teachers may, however, continue to take Student Medal Tests in any genre.